muenzerik/spec-telematik/README.md

 # Telematics Infrastructure Specification

-This repository is part of a PoC demonstrator in order to conduct a fesibility study whether to utilize a git/flow based specification developmemt methodology for the telematics infrastructure specification of the German federal health system.
+This repository is part of a PoC demonstrator in order to conduct a feasibility study whether to utilize a git/flow based specification development methodology for the telematics infrastructure specification of the German federal health system.

 The PoC utilises [sphinx](https://www.sphinx-doc.org/en/master/index.html) for describing the required specifications and the [sphinx-needs](https://sphinx-needs.readthedocs.io/en/latest/index.html) extension module to be able to manage requirements which is essential for specifying a robust system, targeted to process delicate personal data of about 80 million German citizens.